 Considering the ScanNCut CM300 costs the same as a larger Cricut Maker 3 it raises a serious question as to which to buy.
 You will need to invest in some accessories for the ScanNCut CM300 to compete, but the built-in scanner and CPU combo is an eye-catching offering at this price.

-What are Brother ScanNCut craft machines?
+Who are Brother ScanNCut machines for?

 The Brother ScanNCut range is ideal for crafters of various kinds – sewists, DIY hobbyists, those who enjoy paper crafts and scrapbooking, and much more.
 The models have a unique built-in scanner, ready to scan and cut out any image or design with no computer or tablet needed.